I beg to move,

 It is a pleasure to follow the hon.
 Member for Clwyd South (Susan Elan Jones).

 During my time as a fire officer, Strathclyde fire and rescue was, as it still is, supported by volunteer firefighters.
 Indeed, in many remote and rural areas and islands, these dedicated individuals provide the first, and sometimes the only, response to emergencies in their own communities.
 Another public service, the NHS, experiences increasing demand for patient transport, and patients are seeking to minimise their time spent at hospital.
 Free transport tailored to an individual’s needs is provided by charities such as Ayrshire Cancer Support, and they are to be applauded for their good work.
 I also want to mention Maxine Allan for the Whiteleys Retreat, which provides rural respite facilities for children living with cancer.
-Some charities, such as the British Heart Foundation and Ayr’s SeAscape, are fortunate to have volunteers with the specialist skill to upcycle furniture and PAT—portable appliance testing—tested electrical items for use by those given accommodation, particularly those who have been homeless.
+Some charities, such as the British Heart Foundation and Ayr’s SeAscape, are fortunate to have volunteers with the specialist skill to upcycle furniture and can so PAT—portable appliance testing—on electrical items for use by those given accommodation, particularly those who have been homeless.

 A ladies lunch club held in aid of Ayrshire hospice recently helped to fund a new spa room for the patients; that was a remarkable achievement by these ladies, and there are many such groups throughout my constituency.
 On a visit to Alloway guides, I found them collecting items to pass on to others less fortunate than themselves and the seed of caring and sharing being planted at an early age with the project Citizen Girl.
 Volunteers also ensure the continuation of many annual events in my constituency, such as the Boswell book festival and the Cumnock tryst.
 Even Ayr’s famous Gaiety theatre is reliant upon the contributions of a team of volunteers, and the Belleisle conservatory was saved from dereliction to a delight by a group of dedicated volunteers.